Impact Factor 5.221 | CiteScore 4.1

-Medicinal and Pharmaceutical Chemistry welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Medicinal and Pharmaceutical Chemistry welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology and Code and Technology Report.

 All manuscripts must be submitted directly to the section Medicinal and Pharmaceutical Chemistry, where they are peer-reviewed by the Associate and Review Editors of the specialty section.